Big goalie, little kid dominate All-Star Skills Competition

 Turns out he was just getting warmed up.

 McDavid, who's only 14 years older than Ryker, also added another honor to his rapidly growing list, easily beating his seven competitors in a lap around the ice to prove his superior speed.
-He easily beat Colorado speedster Nate MacKinnon during their head-to-head race, but fell just short of Dylan Larkin's speed record during his second lap.
+He beat Colorado speedster Nate MacKinnon during their head-to-head race, but fell just short of Dylan Larkin's NHL speed record during his second lap.

 The Edmonton Oilers captain will appear in his first All-Star Game on Sunday after missing last year's festivities due to a broken collarbone.